GoogleChrome/web.dev/src/site/content/en/blog/css-props-and-vals/index.md

 ### Gotchas

 There are two gotchas with Houdini Props and Vals.
-The first is that, once defined, there’s no way to update an existing registered property, and trying to re-register a property will throw an error indicating that it’s already been defined.
+The first is that, once defined, there's no way to update an existing registered property, and trying to re-register a property will throw an error indicating that it's already been defined.

-Second, unlike standard properties, registered properties aren’t validated when they’re parsed.
-Rather they’re validated when they’re computed.
-That means both that invalid values won’t appear as invalid when inspecting the element’s properties, and including an invalid property after a valid one won’t fall back to the valid one; an invalid property will, however, fall back to the registered property’s default.
+Second, unlike standard properties, registered properties aren't validated when they're parsed.
+Rather they're validated when they're computed.
+That means both that invalid values won't appear as invalid when inspecting the element's properties, and including an invalid property after a valid one won't fall back to the valid one; an invalid property will, however, fall back to the registered property's default.

 ## Animating custom properties